giantswarm/cluster/README.md

 # Giant Swarm cluster helm chart

-This repository contains all provider-independent resources for a Giant Swarm cluster (Cluster API clusters only, not for vintage).
+This repository contains all provider-independent resources for a Giant Swarm cluster (Cluster API clusters only, not for Vintage).